-- High-Power Gain Chips Products EMCORE, through our previous experience in the Telecom tunable module market, has design and engineering expertise in development and manufacturing of high-power gain chips for tunable lasers and transceivers utilized in coherent DWDM optical transmission systems. - GPON Fiber-To-The-Premises (FTTP) and Data Center Chip Products EMCORE's chip devices portfolio is continually developing to support the latest advances in PON including GPON, 10G-EPON, XG-PON, XGS-PON, along with 4G LTE and data center applications.
+- High-Power Gain Chips Products EMCORE, through our previous experience in the Telecom tunable module market, has design and engineering expertise in development and manufacturing of high-power gain chips for tunable lasers and transceivers utilized in coherent DWDM optical transmission systems. - Photodiode Products In addition to EMCORE's offering of GPON and gain chip products, the Company also has an extensive offering of photodiodes for use in Telecommunications and Datacenter applications.
+These products include (but are not limited to) 2.5G and 10G APD top and bottom illuminated chips and COB, along with 10G PIN photodiode chips, with additional products in development. - GPON Fiber-To-The-Premises (FTTP) and Data Center Chip Products EMCORE's chip devices portfolio is continually developing to support the latest advances in PON including GPON, 10G-EPON, XG-PON, XGS-PON, along with 4G LTE and data center applications.
 The Company's laser chip devices offering includes 2.5G and 10G PON DFB and 10G Fabry-Perot laser chips.
 Wavelengths supported include 1270, 1290, 1310, 1330, 1490, 1550 and 1610 nm.
-In addition, EMCORE offers 2.5G and 10G APD top and bottom illuminated chips and COB, along with 10G PIN photodiode chips, with additional products in development.

-Navigation Systems Product Line
+Other Optical Product Line